sergio-usma/Leaderboard/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.

 - **How do I set up the project?**

-  - Clone the repository from GitHub.
+  - Clone the repository from GitHub, and see the [setup](#setup) section above for details.

 - **How can I contribute to the project?**